Practice Policies & Patient Information

 All GP practices are required to declare the mean earnings(e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in The Village Practice in the last financial year was £25,470 before tax and National Insurance.
-This is for 2 full time GPs and 4 Part Time GPs who worked in the practice for more than six months
+The average pay for GPs working in The Village Practice in the last financial year was £51,879 before tax and national insurance.
+This is for 6 part-time GPs who worked in the practice for more than six months.

 Infection Control (IPC)

-The company organises annual training for staff as well as more robust training for the lead staff.
+The company organises annual training for staff as well as more robust training for the lead staff, our new practice nurse Sandra Ashitey will complete her 2 day training in February 2024.
 The cleaning company who hold a contract with the practice for undertaking cleaning also conduct daily, weekly and monthly audits.
+The practice cleaning company Green Machine has held a contract with the practice since September 2023 https://greenmachinesw.co.uk/contract-cleaning/green-machine-sw-practices-what-it-stands-for/

 If you have any queries or concerns please contact Anastasia Remos at [email protected] or call the practice directly.